paulie-o74/-dale-watts-/README.md

-3. As a first time user, .
+3. As a first time user, I want to be able to see my high scores and compare them to others

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|